brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

     <setBody><constant>success</constant></setBody>
 </route>
 ```
-The above route listens for VM requests, extracts from the payload the OS value using XPath, and crucially passes it to the `metrics` component as a counter, which automatically increments by 1 for each OS that comes in.
+The above route listens to VM requests, extracts from the payload the OS value using XPath, and crucially passes it to the `metrics` component as a counter, which automatically increments by 1 for each OS that comes in.

 ...as for the provisioning of the virtual machine, well... just imagine it happens!